 Cologuard® or Fecal Immunochemical Testing (FIT)

-This stool-DNA screening test is for adults 45 years or older at average risk for colon cancer and can be collected at home.
-This test is not for patients who have had certain types of polyps in the past, a history of inflammatory bowel disease (IBD), certain hereditary syndromes, or a personal or family history of colorectal cancer.
-Cologuard is not a replacement for a colonoscopy in high-risk patients.
+These stool tests are for adults 45 years or older at average risk for colon cancer and can be collected at home.
+These tests are not for patients who have had certain types of polyps in the past, a history of inflammatory bowel disease (IBD), certain hereditary syndromes, or a personal or family history of colorectal cancer.
+Stool tests are not a replacement for a colonoscopy in high-risk patients.
 Some patients with a positive test will have a completely normal colonoscopy exam; some will have polyps that can be removed; and a small percentage will have colon cancer.
-Any patient who has a positive Cologuard test should then schedule a diagnostic colonoscopy.
+Any patient who has a positive stool test should then schedule a diagnostic colonoscopy.

 This is an X-ray exam of the colon.
 A small tube is passed through the rectum, and barium (a metallic substance) is instilled to coat the lining of the colon.
 X-rays are then taken to see the soft tissues of the colon.
 A colonoscopy still may be required to diagnose and treat an abnormality.